To All My CPAP Homies Out There

 This is known as moderate to severe sleep apnea.
 Most people might call it snoring but it may be more than that.
 According to the American Medical Association, “About 30 million people in the United States have sleep apnea, but only 6 million are diagnosed with the condition”.
 It can be caused for a variety of reasons, not all of which are obvious and it may result in serious health complications.
 If you want to learn more about sleep apnea check out this article by the Cleveland Clinic.

 What are the takeaways from all this?
 If you think you are having difficulty sleeping consult your doctor.
 It could completely change your life.
-Secondly, for all you CPAP users, Bluebird has an adapter that allows you to hook up your CPAP device to our oxygen concentrators when you’re up here visiting.
-No need to choose between either air pressure or air quality – you can have both!
-A simple adapter allows you to hook up the oxygen concentrator line to the line feeding your mask/nasal pillow.
+Secondly, for all you CPAP users, Bluebird Oxygen has an adapter that allows you to hook up your CPAP to our oxygen concentrators when you’re visiting elevation.
+No need to choose between air pressure and air quality – you can have both!
+A simple adapter (included for free with a rental) allows you to connect the oxygen concentrator line to the line feeding your mask/nasal pillow.

 My “low altitude” CPAP set up

-The adapter fits onto the output port of your CPAP and has a spot to hook up the line from the oxygen concentrator.
-If you’re a single user you can directly hook it up from the 25 foot tubing included or if you’re sharing with someone then you can use the 7 foot tubing coming off of the Y-adapter.
+The adapter fits onto the output port of your CPAP and has a spot to connect the tubing from the oxygen concentrator.
+If you’re a single user you can directly hook it up from the 25 foot tubing included or if you’re sharing with someone then you can use the 7 foot tubing coming off of a Y-adapter.

-My “high altitude” CPAP set up with adapter line
+My “high altitude” CPAP set up with Bluebird adapter line

-To add the CPAP adapter to your order let us know in the “Special Requests” section of the checkout
+To add a CPAP adapter to your Bluebird Oxygen Order let us know in the “Special Requests” section of the checkout

 My father taking the first step and talking to his doctor about his sleep completely changed his life and in turn it changed mine.
-I remember the mountain trips with the group hanging out with a beer or a glass of wine in hand.
-Nowadays there is a little less drinking but nearly everyone has a cannula in their nose.
+I still remember the mountain trips with the group hanging out with a beer or a glass of wine in hand.
+Nowadays there is a little less drinking but nearly everyone has a oxygen cannula in their nose.
+At least two of us have a CPAP mask on our face at night.
+All of us wake up feeling better than we every have.
 My dad has stopped snoring…. but somehow he still gets his own room.

 Let us know how we can help you feel your best on your next trip!